 The Twilight Concert Series on the Santa Monica Pier returns for 2019 with six consecutive Wednesday nights filled with live entertainment on the beach Aug.
 21 through Sept.
 25.

-There are now 3 concert stages; on the Pier Deck, in Pacific Park, and the West End.
+The events take over the entire pier, with three stages and various areas and activities to explore.
+There are three concert stages; on the Pier Deck, in Pacific Park, and the West End.

 However, unlike in past years, the public beach adjacent to the Pier will not be available as viewing or picnic-ing as in years past.
 Instead, concert-goers will enjoy a Pier-wide concert experience featuring two new stages.

 August 21: Twilight Concert Series on the Pier Kick-off: Rostam, Dijon, Jen Awad